How to deliver T Levels

 Promote T Levels Promote T Levels

-Use the Manage T Level results service to collect T Level component results data, calculate overall T Level results and issue T Level certificates.
-You can use the service to tell us: if a learner has completed an industry placement if a learner has achieved an equivalent for English and maths GCSE grade 4 or above from outside England and Wales whether a placement has been completed with special considerations.
-Find out more about how T Level results and certification works T Levels and UCAS points To support progression to higher education, UCAS have confirmed the tariff for T Levels. ... -
+The Manage T Level results service collects T Level component results data, calculates overall T Level results and issues T Level certificates.
+You can use the service to tell us: if a learner has completed an industry placement whether a placement has been completed with special considerations.
+Find out more about how T Level results and certification worksT Levels and UCAS pointsTo support progression to higher education, UCAS have confirmed the tariff for T Levels.
+UCAS points are allocated to the overall T Level grade and not to separate components of the programme.
+T Levels will receiv... -

 Progression from T Levels Progression from T Levels